windingtree/org.id-schema/README.md

 Model schema definitions used for Organizations on the [Winding Tree platform](https://windingtree.com/).

+This data structure is a part of the `ORG.ID` specification and JSON files conforming to this layout should be linked from the Organization smart contract.

 For more information visit our [developer portal](https://developers.windingtree.com/).

 ## Build